What is ApexiCon?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-An overdose of diflorasone topical is not expected to produce life threatening symptoms.
-However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.
+An overdose of ApexiCon is not expected to produce life threatening symptoms.
+However, long-term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

-What should I avoid while taking ApexiCon (diflorasone topical)?
+What should I avoid while using diflorasone topical?

-Topical steroid medicine can be absorbed through the skin, which may cause steroid side effects throughout the body.
-Stop using diflorasone topical and call your doctor if you have:
+Your skin can absorb topical steroid medicine, which may cause steroid side effects throughout the body.
+Tell your doctor if you have:

 severe skin irritation where the medicine was applied; or